andy-iskauskas/determ_workshop/docs/index.md

 * `I350`: The comparison diagnostics look messy, and there is a 'curve' to the plot that suggests that the emulator has failed to capture the core response.
 We could include some of the validation points in the training set and retrain; however, here we will accept that we must leave this output out of this wave.

 * `R25`, `R100`, `R200`: The classification diagnostics show that, even were we to spend some time improving these emulators, they are very unlikely to rule out any space at all.
-We can therefore leave these emulators out.
+In particular, there are few or no points above simulator implausibility $3$, so a more restrictive emulator is not going to be able to rule out more space without risking being overly restrictive.
+We can therefore leave these emulators out at this wave.

 * `R350`: It looks like this would be improved by inflating the variance.
 We can do just that quite simply, with a bit of trial-and-error.